C-Cracks/SSH-BruteForce/README.md

 # SSH Brute-Force

-Just a simple SSH brute force script I created today as part of the HackTheBox machine I'm currently rooting.
+Just a simple SSH brute-force script I created today as part of the HackTheBox machine I'm currently rooting.
 Tested against an OpenSSH 7.9 server with no issues; as this script was more for personal use I haven't tested it thoroughly.

 It's nothing special; it served me well (it did what I wanted it to do, anyhow!)